utcs356/sp25/_pages/2_p4_switch_router.md

     def buildTableEntry(self,
-                        table_name, # human-readable table name in string match_fields=None, # a dictionary with a human-readable match field as a key and its value as a value default_action=False, # human-readable default action name in string (This action is executed upon miss) action_name=None, # human-readable action name in a string (This action is executed upon hit) action_params=None, # a dictionary with a human-readable action parameter name as a key and its value as a value priority=None # unused in our case ):
+                        table_name, # human-readable table name in string match_fields=None, # a dictionary with a human-readable match field as a key and its value as a value default_action=False, # human-readable default action name in string (This is not necessary if you already define the default_action in the P4 code) action_name=None, # human-readable action name in a string (This action is executed upon hit) action_params=None, # a dictionary with a human-readable action parameter name as a key and its value as a value priority=None # unused in our case ):